Are Millennials Health Conscious or Just Chasing Popular Wellness Trends?

 Millennials are the largest generation in the US and account for 72.1 million people.
 A millennial is someone born between 1981 and 1996.
-Statistical data indicates they are less health conscious, but more mental health conscious than previous generations.
+Statistical data indicates they are less health conscious, but more mindful of mental health than previous generations.
 However, they were also born in the Great Recession, and most of them have a huge amount of debt.

 Common Illnesses

 The millennial generation is developing chronic health conditions at an alarming rate.
 75% of annual health expenditures are spent on chronic disease in the US.
-However, as healthcare costs soar, the average millennial income has reduced by nearly $4,500 per person annually.
+However, as healthcare costs soar, the average millennial’s income has reduced by nearly $4,500 per person annually.
 While millennials desperately need healthcare, most of them do not earn enough to afford it.

 Effects of the Pandemic